A Framework for Improving Educational Administrator Preparation Programs

 A Brief Review of Bloom’s Taxonomy

 You may have heard about Bloom’s Taxonomy.
-Originally developed in 1956 by Benjamin Bloom, the Bloom’s Taxonomy provides a useful framework for instructors to set educational goals in their classrooms.
+Originally developed in 1956 by Benjamin Bloom, Bloom’s Taxonomy provides a useful framework for instructors to set educational goals in their classrooms.
 Often illustrated as a pyramid (but in this case, portrayed as a lightbulb), the original Bloom’s framework scaffolds students’ skills.
-Beginning with knowledge, the idea is that a student professes up the “levels” of the pyramid, to comprehension, application, analysis, synthesis, and finally, evaluation (pictured in Figure 1).
+Beginning with knowledge, the idea is that a student progresses up the “levels” of the pyramid, to comprehension, application, analysis, synthesis, and finally, evaluation (pictured in Figure 1).

-And this was great, for a while.
-But in the early 2000s, Bloom’s original taxonomy was revised to move away from static notions of educational objectives to action verbs, to better describe student cognitive processes.
+Then, in the early 2000s, Bloom’s original taxonomy was revised to move away from static notions of educational objectives to action verbs, to better describe student cognitive processes.
 For example, remembering became remember, comprehension became understanding, and perhaps most importantly, evaluation became creating.
-And however useful these previous versions of Bloom’s Taxonomy continue to be, earlier versions have not fully considered the possibilities created by advancements in technology.
-And with a new revision in [date], Bloom’s Taxonomy was re-imagined in a way that incorporates technology.
+And however useful these previous versions of Bloom’s Taxonomy continue to be, earlier versions did not fully consider the possibilities created by advancements in technology.

 Bloom’s New Digital Taxonomy, as the new revisions by Andrew Churches came to be known, incorporates technology in a way that is more aligned with the 21st century learner.
-And it’s with this new digital revision that I think has interesting and useful applications to improving courses in administrator preparation programs.
+And it’s this new digital revision that may have useful applications to improving courses in administrator preparation programs.

 Bloom’s New Digital Taxonomy

 Bloom's New Digital Taxonomy includes certain verbs that describe more accurately, how today's students might learn.
 So for example, to remember (lowest-level cognition), students may highlight, duplicate, or visualize information.
 To create (highest-level cognition), students may choose to film, direct, or publish an original piece of research.

-This revision of Bloom's Taxonomy suggests that it's never too late to revise old systems to make them work for 21st century learners.
+This revision of Bloom's Taxonomy suggests that it's never too late to revise old systems to make them work for today’s learners.
 I think that we should have the same view when examining whether the current structures of our administrator preparation programs properly equip today’s administrators to work and thrive in the modern university.